Summer gardens are a joy but building sun-blocking structures of shade cloth and framing can be a chore.

 I have named this clipless shade hoop design the Holley Hoop because it was developed by my friend and farming neighbor, Herman Holley.

-With this setup, you can plant vegetables, flowers, or perennials and then cover temporarily or long-term with a shade cloth.
+With this setup, you can plant vegetables, flowers, or perennials and then cover them temporarily or long-term with a shade cloth.

 How to Attach Shade Cloth to Metal Frame (Without Clips)